No te vayas sin conocer la historia Suscribete

 ❓ Frequently Asked Questions

-What are the opening hours of the Basilica of Sacré-Cœur and how can I get there?
+What are the opening hours of the Basilica of the Sacred Heart and how can I get there?

 The Basilica is open every day of the year from 6:30 a.m. to 10:30 p.m., with last entry at 10:15 p.m.
-To get there without tiring yourself out too soon, we recommend using the Montmartre Funicular with a standard metro ticket; see more details on the official website.
+To get there without exhausting yourself first, we recommend using the Montmartre Funicular with a standard metro ticket; see more details on the official website.

-Do I have to pay to visit Sacré-Cœur or is it free?
+Do I have to pay to visit the Basilica of the Sacred Heart, or is it free?

-How much time do I need to explore the Basilica and the surrounding area of Montmartre?
+How much time do I need to visit the Basilica and the surroundings of Montmartre?

-To visit the interior of the church, about 30 to 45 minutes is enough.
-However, to enjoy Montmartre’s bohemian atmosphere, climb to the Dome, and listen to our audio guide at a relaxed pace, we recommend setting aside at least 2 or 3 hours.
+To visit the interior of the church, around 30 to 45 minutes is enough.
+However, to enjoy Montmartre’s bohemian atmosphere, climb to the Dome, and listen to our audio guide at a relaxed pace, we recommend setting aside at least 2 to 3 hours.

-Why is Sacré-Cœur so historically important and what architectural style does it have?
+Why is the Basilica of the Sacred Heart so historically important, and what architectural style does it have?

-Built after the Franco-Prussian War and consecrated in 1919, this Roman-Byzantine gem symbolizes France’s hope and penitence.
+Built after the Franco-Prussian War and consecrated in 1919, this Romanesque-Byzantine jewel symbolizes France’s hope and penitence.
 Its distinctive white color comes from Château-Landon stone, which releases calcite when it rains, keeping it immaculate through the centuries.

 What is the best time or season to visit Montmartre and avoid the crowds?

-To experience the magic without the jostling, go early in the morning (before 9:00 a.m.) or at sunset to see a spectacular sunset over the city.
-Weekdays outside the peak summer season are ideal for a more intimate experience.
+To experience the magic without the crowds, go early in the morning (before 9:00 a.m.) or at sunset to watch a spectacular sunset over the city.
+Weekdays outside the summer high season are ideal for a more intimate experience.

-Is the Basilica of Sacré-Cœur accessible for people with reduced mobility?
+Is the Basilica of the Sacred Heart accessible for people with reduced mobility?

-Yes, although there are many stairs, there is a ramp and elevator access on Rue du Chevalier de la Barre, at the rear of the Basilica.
+Yes, although there are many stairs, there is an access route with a ramp and elevator on Rue du Chevalier de la Barre, at the back of the Basilica.
 Please note that, unfortunately, access to the Dome and the Crypt is not suitable for wheelchairs.

-What other points of interest are there near the Basilica in Montmartre?
+What other points of interest are near the Basilica in Montmartre?

-You are in the artists’ district; do not miss the famous Place du Tertre filled with painters, the Dalí Museum, or the historic cabaret Moulin Rouge as you head down the hill.
-It is the perfect area to wander on foot.
+You are in the artists’ district; don’t miss the famous Place du Tertre filled with painters, the Dalí Museum, or the historic cabaret Moulin Rouge as you head down the hill.
+It is the perfect area to get pleasantly lost on foot.

 What practical advice would you give me to make the most of my visit?